Bell Sprint Helmet

 Both sets of vents work well and flow a good quantity of

 air on to the rider's face and head.
 The top vents channel the

 air through the liner and down on to the rider's brow and head.

 the back of the chin bar and on to the rider's face.

 We've noticed a trend with several helmets we've reviewed

 recently: manufacturers are adding vent openings on the back

 of the chin bar to flow air on to the rider's face.
 This is

 weighs in at 1688 grams, or 3 pounds, 11-1/2 ounces.
 This is

-and it puts the Sprint in good company,
+a very reasonable weight and it puts the Sprint in good company,